History of the Democratic Republic of the Congo: Early history

 The Kingdom of Kongo existed from the 14th to the early 19th century.
 Until the arrival of the Portuguese it was the dominant force in the region along with the Kingdom of Luba, the Kingdom of Lunda, the Mongo people and the Anziku Kingdom.

+During the 16th and 17th centuries, British, Dutch, Portuguese, and French merchants participated in the slave trade through intermediaries within the Kingdom of Kongo.